Case Study · Food Discovery · iOS

 Share content

-Share a reel, screenshot or map link to ReelEats.
-The app accepts any food content format.
+Share a reel, a screenshot or a map link to ReelEats.
+The app accepts any food content format, so there is nothing to learn and no right way to do it.

 AI extracts the spot